KCRA-TV: "Where the News Comes First"

 The result of this philosophy and the nimbleness afforded by local, private ownership was a reputation as the news station in the Sacramento market and a wide lead in the ratings.
 In 1981, George Williams of The Sacramento Bee noted, "Channel 3 is so dominant in this highly competitive field of local news that there appears to be no contest, like a mile runner who not only laps his opponents but begins to literally run circles around them."
 KCRA's local news ratings dominance and strong promotion helped it weather the lean years of NBC in the late 1970s and early 1980s.
 Even as NBC Nightly News ranked third nationally, it was the most-watched national evening newscast in Sacramento, and even as the network ran third, Variety declared KCRA "possibly the leading NBC-TV affiliate in the country".
 Few stations—WPVI-TV in Philadelphia and KBTV in Denver, both ABC affiliates, among them—drew comparable ratings figures for their newscasts.
 In 1983, it rebuffed overtures from ABC to induce an affiliation switch; Jon Kelly admitted that had Fred Silverman still been running NBC, he likely would have accepted the rival network's offer.
 The next year, KCRA completed construction on a new, maximum-height 2000 ft tower at Walnut Grove.

 Joan Lunden started her television career at KCRA-TV before going on to host Good Morning America.

-KCRA produced news talent that went on to fame in larger markets.
+KCRA has produced news talent that went on to fame in larger markets.
 KCRA salesman Bill De Blonk introduced a young Joan Blunden, a model who had appeared in several commercials, to the news department.
 By 1975, she had offers to work in major markets across the United States.
 When she sent a tape to WABC-TV in New York City, she was nearly immediately hired.
 She changed her name to Joan Lunden, launching a career that included a 17-year tenure as host of ABC's Good Morning America.
 Six years later, another KCRA anchor departed for WABC-TV: Kaity Tong.
 Some news talent made their biggest impact at KCRA.
 After six years at channel 3 from 1957 to 1963, Stan Atkinson returned to the station in 1976.
 Kelly hired him against the advice of consultant Frank Magid and Associates, which found he had a "loser" image from his time doing news in San Francisco.
 Atkinson became the most popular news anchor in the market, anchoring at the station until his 1994 departure for KOVR.